gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 * **events**: The events propoerty is used to log key events in the flight: "start-up-request", "start-up", "take-off", "en-route", "landing", "emergency", "obstacle-avoidance"

 ### file section
+This section contains information about the file itself.
+All fields are optional.

     "file":  {
     	"logging_type": "GUTMA_DX_JSON",